LilJohny/NumbersGame/README.txt

-Project created by Denys Ivan, Chocolate and Captain. @SukaBlyat All rights reserved.
+Project created by Denys Ivan, Chocolate and Captain. @FAR All rights reserved.
 Fuck Andriy Roman!